 The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions and the foreign exchange policy adopted by the PRC government.
 In August 2015, the People's Bank of China, or PBOC, changed the way it calculates the mid-point price of the RMB against the U.S. dollar, requiring the market-makers that submit for reference rates to consider the previous day's closing spot rate, foreign-exchange demand and supply as well as changes in major currency rates.
 In 2017, the value of the RMB appreciated by approximately 6.3% against the U.S. dollar; and in 2018, the RMB depreciated by approximately 5.7% against the U.S. dollar.
 From the end of 2019 through the end of 2021, the value of the RMB appreciated by approximately 7.2% against the U.S. dollar.
 It is difficult to predict how market forces or PRC or U.S. government policy, including any interest rate increases by the Federal Reserve, may impact the exchange rate between the RMB and the U.S. dollar in the future.
-There remains significant international pressure on the PRC government to adopt a more flexible currency policy, including from the U.S. dollar.
+There remains significant international pressure on the PRC government to adopt a more flexible currency policy, including from the U.S. government, which has threatened to label the PRC as a "currency manipulator," which could result in greater fluctuation of the RMB against the U.S. dollar.